badola/blog/cpp/if_you_see_cut_paste.md

         std::cout << name ;    // BADOLA,ABHINAV
     }

-> A few years back I was astonished when a leading STL expert told me that they discovered that they could use rotate to speed up a quadratic implementation of the insert member function.
-I assumed that it was self-evident.
->
-> Alexander Stepanov

 `std::rotate` is not only limited to string permutations but also to all sequenced containers.
 So all of our above discussion applies to `std::vector` as well.